About the University

 TOP 10 GRADUATE PROGRAMS (U.S. NEWS & WORLD REPORT)

 PUBLIC RESEARCH UNIVERSITY IN THE U.S. (NATIONAL SCIENCE FOUNDATION)

-The School of Information is ranked #1 in the United States in Information Systems by U.S. News and World Report and enjoys three other top-5 rankings.
+Michigan's Information programs consistently earn Top 10 honors.
 Students from the School of Information hail from Michigan, all regions of the United States, and countries around the world.
 They represent more than 100 different undergraduate majors and range in age from early 20s to late 50s.
 Unlike many schools with a technical focus, the University of Michigan School of Information has achieved gender parity, as women make up 55 percent of our student body.
 The mission of the school is to “create and share knowledge so that people will use information — with technology — to build a better world.”